When you need to cut bills drastically, learning how to save money on groceries is the perfect place to start.

 Don’t buy prepared foods such as ready made potato salad, ready meals

 You’re paying for someone to do that preparation.
 Something you can do for free.
-The cheapest way to buy groceries is to buy the ingredients and make these yourself.
+One of the cheapest and more creative ways to save money on groceries is to buy the ingredients and make these yourself.

 don’t fall for the grocery stores dirty tricks